Hacking Chinese

 A better way of learning Mandarin

-Chinese vocabulary challenge, December 2023
+Chinese vocabulary challenge, December 2024

-Hacking Chinese Challenges are about building language skills through daily practice and friendly competition.
+Hacking Chinese Challenges is about building language skills through daily practice and friendly competition.
 By focusing on one specific area of learning over a limited period of time, you will be able to learn more!

 This month’s challenge is about learning vocabulary, which includes Chinese characters, words and expressions.
 Without words, you can’t do anything in a language.
 It doesn’t matter how good your grammar or pronunciation is if you don’t know the words.

 Lack of vocabulary is also a big problem for many learners when it comes to reading and listening ability.
-Too many unknown words in authentic input makes it impossible to understand.
+Too many unknown words in authentic input make it impossible to understand.
 When reading, nothing kills reading speed like a word you’ve never seen.

 Win prizes from Skritter!